 Margaret "Meg" Greer Evans

-Following graduation from the Cumberland School of Law at Samford University in Birmingham, Alabama, Meg moved to Dublin in 2013 to begin her career in law.
-The granddaughter of H. Dale Thompson, a long-time Dublin attorney, Meg worked in Estate Planning and Administration and Real Estate law before joining Warren Greer Law in 2017.
+Following graduation from the Cumberland School of Law at Samford University in Birmingham, Alabama, Meg Greer Evans moved to Dublin in 2013 to begin her career in law.
+The granddaughter of H. Dale Thompson, a long-time Dublin attorney, Meg worked in Estate Planning and Administration and Real Estate law before founding Warren Greer Law in 2017.

-She has been a Board Member of the Dublin Laurens Distinguished Young Women Scholarship Program since 2014.
-Meg served as President of the Dublin Bar Association from 2014-2016 and is a founding member of the Young Professionals of Dublin Laurens County, where she served as President from 2016-2018.
-In August 2016, Meg was selected as a member of the Fall 2016 Class of Georgia Forward's Young Gamechangers program.
-Meg joined Dublin's Rotary Club in the Spring of 2017 and was selected as a member of Dublin's Service League in the Spring of 2018.
+She has been a Board Member of the Dublin Laurens Distinguished Young Women Scholarship Program since 2014 and is honored to have served as the Mistress of Ceremonies for the Program for the past four years.
+Meg has been an active member of Dublin Girls’ Cotillion since her induction in the Fall of 2015, where she has served as President for two terms.
+Meg served as President of the Dublin Bar Association for two terms from 2014-2016 and is a founding member of the Young Professionals of Dublin Laurens County where she served as President from 2016-2018, and remains a current Board Member.
+Meg was selected as a member of the Fall 2016 Class of Georgia Forward's Young Gamechangers program.
+In the Summer of 2017, Meg joined the Dublin Rotary Club and was welcomed as a member of Dublin Service League in the Spring of 2018.